Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Introduction

-This work is organised as follows.
-We begin with preliminary definitions in Section~\ref{sec:prelims}.
-Definitions of existing interval width parameters are given in Section~\ref{sec:existing}, and followed by the definition of our new parameter in Section~\ref{sec:TIM-Def}.
-We give our meta-algorithms in Section~\ref{sec:meta}, and an example of their use in Section~\ref{sec:applications}.
+This work is organised as follows: we begin with preliminary definitions in Section~\ref{sec:prelims}.
+We define our new parameter and discuss its relationship with existing parameters in Section~\ref{sec:comparison}.
+We then give our meta-algorithms in Section~\ref{sec:meta}, with examples of their use in Sections~\ref{sec:applications-vim} and~\ref{sec:applications-tim}.
 We finish with some concluding remarks in Section~\ref{sec:conclusion}.